Using Commercial GenAI Tools in Administration

 Introduction

-With technology advancements such as ChatGPT, Google Bard, and other AI-driven platforms, there's growing enthusiasm within our UC San Diego community to leverage these tools and integrate them into our ecosystem.
+With technology advancements such as ChatGPT, Google Gemini, and other AI-driven platforms, there's growing enthusiasm within our UC San Diego community to leverage these tools and integrate them into our ecosystem.
 This guide serves to advise UC San Diego staff on safe and compliant use, ensuring we do not compromise institutional, personal, or proprietary data.
 This guide does not include guidance for faculty on acceptable use for pedagogical purposes.
 Guidance tailored to faculty needs may be sought through appropriate channels within the university.

 Recognizing the dynamic nature of the AI field, this content will be updated regularly to align with the constantly evolving landscape.